-Instruction 3 L Hours per week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 Prerequisite: The students should have knowledge of analog and digital communications.

 - 1. Make the students understand the differences between Super-heterodyne Radio, Software Defined Radio, and Cognitive Radio. - 2.
 Give the Knowledge to students about FPGA-based architectures and processors with low power consumption. - 3.
 Understand the single node Cognitive radio techniques and basics of Co-operative Spectrum sensing and the applications of CR.